heptio/aws-quickstart/README.md

   --capabilities=CAPABILITY_IAM
 ```

+### New wardroom builds

+To ensure that the [wardroom][wardroom]-sourced AMIs are the ones we expect, our
+CI checks that the tags in [`wardroom.json`](wardroom.json) match the tags for
+every AMI in the cloudformation template.
+If the AMI images are updated,
+`wardroom.json` will need to be changed as well to, at minimum, the new commit
+hash.

 ### Testing local changes

 To deploy your own changes manually from source, you'll need to upload the contents of the `scripts` and `templates` directories to S3, and configure your CloudFormation to use those S3 URL's.